onflow/docs/docs/tools/flow-cli/flix.md

 - Valid input: valid [FLIX](https://github.com/onflow/flips/blob/main/application/20220503-interaction-templates.md)

 Input argument value matching corresponding types in the source code and passed in the same order.
-You can pass a `nil` value to optional arguments by executing the flow flix execute script like this: `flow flix execute template.json nil`.
+You can pass a `nil` value to optional arguments by executing the flow FLIX execute script like this: `flow flix execute template.json nil`.

 ## Flags